larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 But yeah,
 of course Hal is in the in the building here.
 Yeah yeah.
-And how and in these days he was part of the logo group, right?
+And how and in these days he was part of the Logo group, right?
 Now there's other people too.
 (53:01)
 I know you don't want to give me a year.
 Yeah, I don't know it
 was something like that.
-Anyway, the these these turtle things could be made either on the 3:40 or on the.
+Anyway, the these these turtle things could be made either on the 340 or on the.
 On a display or or with the physical turtle and these displays were very expensive, so that was a big problem was with how to make a a display for the kids.
 (53:36)
-Control it's being controlled by the logo language and and the the console being used.
+Control it's being controlled by the Logo language and and the the console being used.
 Here is something called an executive port.
 Drawing on the screen, yeah,